-- (a) Keep and maintain public records required by City to perform the services; and - (b) Upon request from City's custodian of public records, provide City with a copy of the requested records or allow records to be inspected or copied within a reasonable time at a cost that does not exceed the cost provided for in Chapter 119, Florida Statutes, or as otherwise provided by law; and - (c) Ensure that public records that are exempt or confidential and exempt from public records disclosure requirements are not disclosed except as authorized by law for the duration of the Term and following completion of this Contract if Contractor does not transfer the records to City; and - (d) Upon completion of this Contract, transfer to City at no cost all public records in possession of Contractor or keep and maintain public records required by City to perform the service.
-If Contractor transfers all public records to City upon completion of this Contract, Contractor shall destroy any duplicate public records that are exempt or confidential and exempt from public records disclosure requirements.
-If Contractor shall meet all applicable requirements for retaining public records.
-All records stored electronically must be provided to City upon request from City's custodian of public records in a format that is compatible with City's information technology systems.
+- (a) Keep and maintain public records required by the City to perform the services; and - (b) Upon request from the City's custodian of public records, provide the City with a copy of the requested records or allow records to be inspected or copied within a reasonable time at a cost that does not exceed the cost provided for in Chapter 119, Florida Statutes, or as otherwise provided by law; and - (c) Ensure that public records that are exempt or confidential and exempt from public records disclosure requirements are not disclosed except as authorized by law for the duration of the term and following completion of this Contract if Contractor does not transfer the records to the City; and - (d) Upon completion of this Contract, transfer to the City at no cost all public records in possession of Contractor or keep and maintain public records required by the City to perform the service.
+If Contractor transfers all public records to the City upon completion of this Contract, Contractor shall destroy any duplicate public records that are exempt or confidential and exempt from public records disclosure requirements.
+If Contractor keeps and maintains public records upon completion of this Contract, Contractor shall meet all applicable requirements for retaining public records.
+All records stored electronically must be provided to the City upon request from the City's custodian of public records in a format that is compatible with the City's information technology systems.